VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/1-intro.md

 * Current = Flow of electrons = releasing that potential energy to do something
   * Measured in Amps
 * Power = Pressure (Volts) * Flow (Amps)
-  * high pressure but low flow has the same power draw as low pressure but high flow
+  * High pressure but low flow has the same power draw as low pressure but high flow
     * Tiny hose with lots of pressure Vs fire hose with low pressure could both move the same amount of water = use the same amount of power

   * Power = Voltage * Current ( {{< katex >}}P=I\times V{{< /katex >}} )